metachris/logzero/docs/index.rst

 Documentation
 =================

+.. _i-logzero-logger:

 `logzero.logger`
 ------------------

-`logzero.logger` is an already set up `logger instance <https://docs.python.org/2/library/logging.html#module-level-functions>`_ for your convenience.
+`logzero.logger` is an already set up standard `Python logger instance <https://docs.python.org/2/library/logging.html#module-level-functions>`_ for your convenience.
 You can use it from all your files and modules directly like this:

 .. code-block:: python